BogdanJava/bsuir-eeb-coursework-6sem/README.md

 # Hi!
-This is my coursework of project "Распределённые системы обработки информации"
+This is my coursework of subject "Distributed systems of data processing"

 Here I'll share my works